Guards of Honour (France)

 The Guards of Honour (Gardes d'Honneur) were light cavalry regiments raised in the French Imperial Army during the Napoleonic Wars in 1813.
 Napoleon was short of cavalry following his failed invasion of Russia and the Guards were raised to remedy this.
-Drawn from members of the nobility most were already experienced riders, which meant that lengthy horsemanship training was not required.
-They were also expected to provide their own uniforms, horses and equipment which lessened the burden on the French treasury.
+Drawn from members of the nobility, most were already experienced riders, so lengthy horsemanship training was not required.
+They were expected to provide their own uniforms, horses and equipment, which lessened the burden on the French treasury.

 Background

 In June 1812, Napoleon I led his Grande Armée of 400,000 men on an invasion of Russia.
 Six months later, after enduring guerrilla warfare and the onset of the Russian Winter hundreds of thousands of men had been killed, wounded, captured, or had deserted or otherwise lost from his forces; he retreated with an army numbering just tens of thousands.
 Napoleon needed to reform the Grande Armée to defend his empire and, upon reaching the Duchy of Warsaw, he left the remnants of his army and returned to France.
 He was unwilling to draw more men from the French army in Spain, where it was fighting the Peninsular War against British, Portuguese and Spanish troops, and therefore had to raise fresh troops.

 While Napoleon could fill infantry units rapidly with conscripts, the cavalry had suffered huge losses of men and horses in Russia, and took longer to raise, as it took considerable time to train men to ride and fight on horseback and Napoleon had few experienced non-commissioned officers (NCOs) to use as trainers since most had been promoted to fill officer vacancies.
-Men with riding experience and the capability to operate independently were essential for the light cavalry, as they were expected to serve as scouts in the field and to operate without the direct supervision of the officers and senior NCOs.
+Men with riding experience and the capability to operate independently were essential for the light cavalry, as they were expected to serve as scouts in the field and to operate without the direct supervision of officers and senior NCOs.
 It was reckoned that it took three years to train an efficient light cavalryman, time that Napoleon did not have.

-Napoleon turned instead to the French nobility who were accustomed to riding, could purchase their own uniforms and equipment, and supply their own horses.
+Napoleon turned instead to the French nobility, who were accustomed to riding, and could supply their own uniforms, equipment, and horses.
 He had previously attempted to attract such men into his army, forming the Gendarmerie d'ordonnance de la Garde impériale in 1806.
-Some 394 men from well-born families joined but the unit was disbanded just a year later after jealousy from the rest of the Imperial Guard.
+Some 394 men from well-born families joined, but the unit was disbanded a year later after jealousy from the rest of the Imperial Guard.
 Forming another such unit in 1813 would also provide Napoleon with a pool of potentially valuable hostages from well-placed families, important at a time when his power was threatened by the defeat in Russia.